10 Cheapest Places to Live in Illinois in 2026

 Bloomimgton offers cheap living in Illinois without sacrificing quality of life.
 As a college town home to the Illinois Wesleyan University, it’s filled with energy, cultural events, and steady job opportunities.
 With cheap homes for sale in Bloomington, you can build a future in a city that values education, sustainability, and community.

-• Fox Creek Road: This is a newer, higher-end suburban area on Bloomington’s southwest side, centered around the Fox Creek subdivisions and a golf course.
+• Fox Creek Road: This is a newer, higher-end suburban area on Bloomington’s southwest side.
 It features many single-family homes with spacious lots near the fairways.
 Residents can jump out on short drives to nearby parks a well as the Constitution Trail.

 • South Hill: South Hill lies less than a mile south of downtown, making it a close‑in, mixed residential neighborhood popular with first‑time buyers and long‑term families.
 Local parks, playgrounds, and short routes to the Constitution Trail provide options for walking, biking, and kids’ outdoor play.

-• Job Market: Bloomington’s job market is considered relatively stable with opportunities in finance, education, manufacturing as well as healthcare.
-Key employers include State Farm Insurance, Illinois State University, Rivian, and the Carle BroMenn Medical Center.
-It is a mix of professional roles alongside skill-based jobs.
+• Job Market: Stable, with opportunities in finance, education, manufacturing, and healthcare, led by employers like State Farm, Illinois State University, Rivian, and Carle BroMenn Medical Center.

 • Poor Healthcare Facilities: Locals frequently complain about difficulty getting timely appointment, limited specialists availability, and uneven medical providers.
 This is major setback if you are on ongoing medical needs.